kuhar/tea-dsa-extras/README.md

   to run all the benchmarks.
 * The `results` directory contains logs from execution of each benchmark.
   Additionally, all the results are summarized in the `results_*.csv` file.

+The log output files (`results/*.out`) contain the field overflow checker report (starts with the `Start of Simple Memory Checker Stats` line), and machine-readable statistics in lines starting with `BRUNCH_STAT`.
+The SeaHorn program invocations, including all command line parameters, can be found at the beginning of each log file.

+In the log files, pointer analyses use the following naming convention:
+* benchamrk.false.dsa.true -- SeaDsa
+* benchamrk.false.dsa -- PFS-SeaDsa
+* benchamrk.true.dsa -- TeaDsa
+* benchamrk.true.sparse -- SVF Sparse
+* benchamrk.false.wave-diff -- SVF Wave Diff
+* benchamrk.false.wave-diff -- SVF Wave Diff (Type-aware)